artsy-entrepreneurs/CryptoIsWorthLearning/README.md

 CryptoMentee is a culmination of all of that.

-It will be an honor if you evaluate various links, sections, and videos of this project, and join this journey as a [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1).
+It will be an honor if you evaluate various links, sections, and videos of this project, and join this focused entrepreneurial effort as an early [CryptoMentor](https://github.com/artsy-entrepreneurs/CryptoMentor-CryptoMentee/issues/1).

 Thanks, Sumeet.